-(The above is an excerpt from the policy adopted by the University of Alberta General Faculties Council on September 26, 1988.
-For a copy of the complete Disabled Student Policy, contact Services for Students with Disabilities.)
+(The above is from the policy adopted by the University of Alberta General Faculties Council on September 26, 1988.
+The complete Disabled Student Policy is available from Services for Students with Disabilities.)

-Students with physical, sensory, or learning disabilities, chronic health conditions, or injuries are invited to contact Services for Students with Disabilities, 2-800 Students' Union Building, 492-3381 (voice) or 492-7269 (TTY) for information or assistance.
-The office coordinates the efforts of various University departments and off-campus agencies in meeting the special needs of students with disabilities and provides support services relevant to program access and participation in campus life.
-A wide variety of services are available, including orientation to the University, sign language interpreting arrangements, and financial and personal advising.
+Students with physical, sensory, or learning disabilities, chronic health conditions, or injuries may contact Services for Students with Disabilities, 2-800 Students' Union Building, 492-3381 (voice) or 492-7269 (TTY) for information.
+The office coordinates the efforts of various University departments and off-campus agencies in meeting the special needs of students with disabilities and provides support services related to program access and participation in campus life.
+Various services are available, including orientation to the University, sign language interpreting arrangements, and financial and personal advising.

-The Office has a Program for students with Learning Disabilities.
-Through a thorough psycho-educational assessment, learning disabilities are diagnosed and appropriate programs of instruction and support are subsequently developed.
+The office has a program for students with learning disabilities.
+Through a thorough psycho-educational assessment, learning disabilities are diagnosed and appropriate programs of instruction and support are developed.
 Inquiries are welcomed.

-Through an extensive Volunteer Program, the Office also offers the following kinds of volunteer assistance: notetaking, exam writing, taping of readings, escort or study help, tutoring, library research help, mobility assistance and special project help.
+The office also offers extensive volunteer assistance in notetaking, exam writing, taping of readings, escort or study help, tutoring, library research help, mobility assistance and special project help.

-A Handbook for Students with Disabilities, Faculty guide, campus accessibility map, tactile map of the campus (for blind students), and specialized aids and equipment, including personal computers, are available for student use.
+A Handbook for Students with Disabilities, faculty guide, campus accessibility map, tactile map of the campus (for blind students), and specialized aids and equipment, including personal computers, are available for student use.